Platform engineering

 session.set_config_variable("region", "ap-southeast-2")

-Clients inherit the refreshed credentials.
+After configuration, clients inherit refreshed credentials.

 s3 = session.client("s3")